-To address this, Kandi Lannen, director of wellness for Priority Health, recommends educating your employees on all the resources available.
-Lannen suggests the following tools for employees and explanations of commonly used words and concepts to better educate your team.
+Educate your employees on all the resources available.
+The following is a list of tools for employees and explanations of commonly used words and concepts to better educate your team.

 Every health plan is different and your employee benefits will vary, so it’s important your employees have access to their plan-specific information.
 Your health plan most likely has an online portal and tools for your employees to find more information about their benefits.

 Useful tools that many health plans provide online include: